 How do I register for VAT in Ireland?

 To register for VAT in Ireland you need to register with the Irish Revenue.
 You can submit a VAT registration application via Revenue Online Service (ROS).
 Alternatively, your tax agent or accountant can do this for you on your behalf.
 Revenue have become stricter recently with regard to VAT registration to avoid rogue traders and to guard against abuse of the system.
-Generally, in order to register you will need to show proof of trading with Ireland.
+Generally, in order to register you will need to show proof of trading in Ireland.

 For example, you will need to show (amongst other things)